Dementia caregiving: Assistive technologies

-Companion robots
+As part of dementia caregiving, assistive technologies may be used to improve the quality of life for individuals with dementia, support their independence, and assist caregivers.
+These technologies include home automation systems, digital assistive tools, and wearable sensors.

+Artificial intelligence has been explored as a tool to support decision making in dementia care.
+However, it is unclear whether the use of AI is reliable and effective.
+In addition, developing and deploying AI-powered tools is costly, and there is a shortage of data on people with dementia for proper training of AI models.

 Companion robots provide social interaction and emotional support for dementia patients.
-Designed to engage users through conversation, movement, and tactile interactions, these robots can help reduce agitation, loneliness, and anxiety.
-Paro, a robotic seal, has demonstrated positive effects in dementia care by offering soothing responses to touch and sound.
-Studies indicate that such robotic companions can enhance mood and promote engagement in daily activities.
+Designed to engage users through conversation, movement, and tactile interactions, these robots can help reduce agitation, loneliness, and anxiety, enhance mood, and promote engagement in daily activities.
+For example, Paro, a robotic seal, has demonstrated positive effects in dementia care by offering soothing responses to touch and sound.

-Telemedicine

 Telemedicine involves the use of digital communication tools to provide healthcare services remotely.
 In dementia care, it enables healthcare professionals to conduct consultations and monitor patients without the need for in-person visits.
-This can be particularly useful for individuals who have mobility challenges or live in remote areas.
 Telemedicine can also support caregivers by providing remote guidance and assistance, helping to manage care more efficiently and reduce the need for frequent visits to healthcare facilities.